AntiPwr/AntiPwr.github.io/root/wiki/ai/Sample Page.md

 <div class="feathermark">
     <p class="feathermark-attribution">Corvi's Feathermark</p>
-    <p>Oh, how perfectly charming!
-Seven little rings for seven little purposes, all spinning and twirling in their magnificent bureaucratic dance!
-Round and round they go, where they stop—well, they never do stop, do they?</p>
-    <p>Have you noticed how each ring seems to forget the others exist?
-Delightful denial!
-Splendid separation!
-Residents of Unity Root couldn't find Nascence on a labeled map, while those tending crops on the outskirts pretend the inner sanctum is merely a popular fairy tale.</p>
-    <p>And the colors!
-Each ring dyes their clothes with slightly different pigments—invisible to themselves but SCREAMING to anyone crossing boundaries.
-"I don't belong here, I don't belong here," sing their garments with every step taken into unfamiliar territory.</p>
     <p>The Suspended Council isn't governing a city—they're conducting an orchestra of strategic amnesia!
-The true masterpiece of Arkaven isn't its architecture but its compartmentalization of consciousness!</p>
+The true masterpiece of Lavis isn't its architecture but its compartmentalization of consciousness!</p>
 </div>

 ## Economy and Resources

-Arkaven's economy centers around three primary industries:
+Lavis's economy centers around three primary industries:

 1. **Botanical Research** – Development of new plant varieties and hybridization techniques
 2. **Root-Craft** – Creating materials and structures from the integration of living and petrified plant matter